amank90/TA_assignment_pyomo/README.md

 **Goal** : Match TAs to courses so that the staffing needs are covered in the best way possible.

-**Tool** : **Pyomo** is used for this Linear Programming problem and **GLPK** solver is called for solving.
+**Tool** : **Pyomo** is used for this Linear Programming problem and **GLPK** solver is called for solving it.
 GLPK is used for solving large-scale linear programming (LP), mixed integer programming (MIP), and other related problems.
 It is one of the free solvers supported by Pyomo.

 **Data** : There are two datasets here.
 One is capturing the information about the TAs and others dataset contains the information about the courses.